aakku106/4thSem_impQtns/AI/imp_qtns/CS4.5.md

 ---

 **Good luck!
-Focus on the Priority 1 & 2 topics, and you'll comfortably cross 35 marks! 🚀**
+Focus on the Priority 1 & 2 topics, and you'll comfortably cross 35 marks!**